 We’ve all been there: You get home from a restaurant and realize your leftovers are still on the table.
 Or you open your fridge to find soggy spinach and some moldy hummus.
 Wasting food never feels good – we know it’s a valuable resource that millions go without.
-On World Habitat Day, we’re calling attention to another reason not to waste food: its impact on our environment.
+Today, we’re calling attention to the impact of food waste on our environment.

 There are two important (and big) numbers to keep in mind when talking about food loss and waste (here’s a primer on the difference between the two):

 - Every year, 1.3 billion tons of edible food is lost or wasted.

 - Meanwhile, more than 800 million people go hungry.